HIPAA Compliance Checklist

 - Information Systems Activity Reviews: (R) Regularly review system activity, logs, audit trails, etc.

-- Employee Oversight: (A) Implement procedures to authorize and supervise employees who work with PHI, and for granting and removing PHI access to employees.
+- Employee Oversight: (A) Create procedures to authorize and supervise employees who work with PHI, and for granting and removing PHI access to employees.
 Ensure that an employee’s access to PHI ends with termination of employment.

 - Security Reminders: (A) Periodically send updates and reminders of security and privacy policies to employees.